Harel-Najera/Final-Page/README.md

 Web Designer: Harel Najera

-Styling Used: External CSS, Inline CSS, Bootstrap 4,
+Styling Used: External CSS, Inline CSS, Bootstrap 4, Internal CSS

 This is a responsive webpage about 4 different flowers.